-4.2.1.2 Micro Controller Unit The current trend of IoT end devices development is open source/open hardware providing a baseline archicture enabling users to develop their own custom end devices [92].
-However, this raises compatability problem as different sensors are developed by different vendors and might not be compatible with some boards.
-Ardunio microcontroller development boards have inbuilt analog to digital converter making it suitable for sensing analog signals and it offers ease of programming [93].
+4.2.1.2 Micro Controller Unit The current trend of IoT end devices development is open source/open hardware providing a baseline architecture enabling users to develop their own custom end devices [95].
+However, this raises compatibility problem as different sensors are developed by different vendors and might not be compatible with some boards.
+Arduino microcontroller development boards have inbuilt analog to digital converter making it suitable for sensing analog signals and it offers ease of programming [96].
 In addition, it is widely used in education and has a huge on-line community.
-They are a variety of sensors that compatible with it and many well documented open source programs.
+They are a variety of sensors that are compatible with it and many well documented open source programs.
 As such, we chose Arduino Uno microcontroller board , with an open source IDE and libraries that have been developed by community of users.
-The microcontroller will facilitate data acquisition.
+The MCU will facilitate data acquisition.

 4.2.1.3 LoRa Module Since farming is not time critical, data can be sent from the end node hourly or can be configured according to the needs of the farm.
 From device categories offered by LoRa, device A fits the needs of this system and is thus used in the end nodes.
-This also suits the power consumption requirements as transmission is initiated by the end device and done https://store.arduino.cc/arduino-uno-rev3 asynchronously.
+This also suits the power consumption requirements as transmission is initiated by the end device and done asynchronously.
 Device A by default has two short download receive windows.
 For communication with the gateway, a Dragino shield that is compatible with Arduino is used .
-It is based on semtech SX1276/SX1278 chip.
+It is based on Semtech SX1276/SX1278 chip.
 More details on this lora module is shown in table below.